mpsonntag/snippets/courses/teaching/Linux.md

 ### ssh (Secure SHell)

 - Connect to another machine using secure shell (an encrypted connection to another computer within the network).
-- Once connected, the cpu of this machine will be used for all further actions.
 - Makes sense to do large calculations on the server rather than on the local machine.
 - Logging on to another machine will most likely require a password.